 Ruth survived her husband by six years.
 She spent her final time at the Anna Lisa Personal Care Home in Perryopolis, Fayette County.
 She died there at the age of 94 on New Year's Eve 2014.

-The couple had seven children: Arlene Frances Cohoon, Dianna Rae Zish Rogers, Patricia Ruby McDonald, Shelvey Jean Sherman, Tami Sherman, Naomi Grace Wallace and Alvie Sherman Jr.
+The couple produced seven children: Arlene Frances Cohoon Farmer, Dianna Rae Zisk Rogers Kastner, Patricia Ruby McDonald Miller, Shelvey Jean Sherman Knox, Tami Sherman, Naomi Grace Wallace and Alvie Sherman Jr.

 ~ Son Jesse Franklin McKnight ~